dsavineau/mangos-installer/README.md

     Installing...
 [OK]
     MaNGOS 0.18 (classic) has been installed !

-All actions are logged in mangos-installer.log.
+All actions are logged in the mangos-installer.log file.

 ## Distributions